mustass/Mancala_game_AI/README.md

 # mancalaAI

-DTU project repo for Intro to AI course assignment 1.
+This repo covers the code to implement the "Kalah" version of the more general game Mancala, few algorithms to play against and an UI for the game.

-This project develops a game-playing AI using the material of the course.
+Developed as a DTU project for Intro to AI course assignment 1.

 ## About